esbenkc/website/_notes/Cybermorphism.md

 - Networked human-mind interfaces between multiple humans will be possible by 2060 (60%).
 - A complete human brain upload with confirmation of the retention of memories and general cognitive ability (barring designed augmentation) will be completed before 2060 (40%).

-### AI cybermorphism: Cyborgism
+### Cyborgism
-[Cyborgism](https://cyborgism.wiki/) is the branch of cybermorphism whose practitioners dedicate their minds and brains to interfacing with AI.
-It's the group that consistently has the most understanding of what AIs are capable of and the group that develops the most advanced interfaces with LLM latent spaces.
-Their original goal was to use AI to assist with ambitious alignment research, though it seems like they have instead dived deeper into combining their cognition with AI.
+[Cyborgism](https://cyborgism.wiki/) is a version of cybermorphism whose practitioners dedicate their minds and brains to interfacing with AI.
+It's the group that consistently has the most understanding of what AIs are capable of and the group that develops the most advanced interfaces into large language models (LLMs).

-This is awesome.
-I expect cyborgism to be the frontier of the most useful and interesting cybermorphic interaction and convergence with AI.
+This is awesome and I expect cyborgism to be the frontier of the most useful and interesting cybermorph interaction and convergence with AI.
+We can already see parts of this in the software *Loom* that lets one explore all the possible responses one might get from a language model like ChatGPT as a tree of paths.

 ![[Pasted image 20241014171721.png]]
 *[The Loom](https://generative.ink/posts/loom-interface-to-the-multiverse/) - an interface into the multiverse of LLM completions*

-As an AI safety researcher, I've drunk the Kool-Aid that AI will be transformative for society.
-In [Rob Bensinger's words](https://x.com/robbensinger/status/1801306833325592759), I'm an AGI alarmist.
-I expect AGI to bring immense good and have the potential to destroy society.
-I also expect that we can solve most of the issues with some globally ambitious engineering.

-Of course, this means I expect **extreme** implications for our shared conscious experience and global cognition from the introduction of AI.
-Programming tutorials are not necessary anymore because you can just ask an LLM for a study plan.
-Companies are replacing incumbent software because it has become so easy to develop in-house solutions.
-Everyone can have a PhD student in their pocket to answer any question.
-The democratization of knowledge is being finalized.

-I'll leave much of the speculations on how we as humans can engage meaningfully with superintelligent AI for other posts but suffice to say that cyborgism will be a big part of cybermorphism in the future.

-### Predictions: Where AI will be in ten years

-Again, let me back up the above discussion with concrete predictions that also go beyond cybermorphism:

-- Open weights models will catch up to end-2025 performance, even to o1, at the end of 2026.
-With this, private models will begin to be developed (65%).
-- Most human-like internet activity (browsing, information gathering, app interaction) will be conducted by agents in 2030 (90%).
-- Within a year, we'll have GPT-5 (...or equivalent) (80%) which will upend the agent economy, creating a slow internet (or the expectation thereof), where every action needs checking and security to avoid [cyber offense risks](https://cybercapabilities.org/) and tragedies of the commons (70%).
-- Trillions of persistent generally intelligent agents will exist on the web by 2030 (90%), as defined by unique memory-persistent instantiations of an arbitrary number of agent types.
-- A sentient and fully digital lifeform will be spawned before 2035, irrespective of the rights it receives (99% and I will argue my case).
-- Despite the tele-operated robots at the "We, Robot" event, the Optimus bot will be seen as the most capable personal robotic platform by 2028 (30%) (and I will own one; conditional 90%).
-- Before 2035, we will reach something akin to a singularity; a 20% US GDP growth year-over-year, two years in a row, largely driven by general intelligence (30% probability, highly dependent on the perpetuity of US democracy).
-- Biometric authentication will be the de-facto 2FA for most password-protected systems (70%).
-Iris scanners will be available on your "edge device" (whether phone or AR device; conditional 50%).
-- The web (50%< of ISP traffic) will have federated or decentralized identity controls that tracks and ensures actions are done by humans before 2035 (75%).
-### Become a Cybermorphic
+Human-AI interfaces are still in their early and experimental stages and it will be especially interesting to see how we will interface with the *latent* knowledge of AI, such as with Loom.
+The current interfaces still play into the last decade's paradigms and feel much like having an assistant ([Claude with artifacts](https://support.anthropic.com/en/articles/9945615-intro-to-artifacts) and [other agents](https://x.com/bshlgrs/status/1840577720465645960)) or a pair programming buddy ([Copilot](https://github.com/features/copilot) and [Cursor](https://www.cursor.com/)).

+Might we be able to augment our own brain by inserting live sidenotes into our text?
+Will future word processors show the trees of LLM completions as live paths to travel, all transmitted to us via voice in a multimodal interface while we type?
+Can we use [RAG](https://blogs.nvidia.com/blog/what-is-retrieval-augmented-generation/) to add references while we type and correct factual statements?

+### Becoming cybermorph

-If you've read all the way to here, I hope you feel inspired to join me!
-Cybermorphics are of all ages and emerge from the founders of computer science and the Islamic scholars of the 1500s to today's AI tech founders and internet natives.
+If you've read all the way to here, I hope you find this idea exciting!
+If we begin seeing cognition and intelligence as a moving target, the technologies we develop take on a completely different light and we'll be able to aim for new heights of experience.

-Having worked with and talked with many cybermorphics (Chalmers, Buzsaki, Janus, Johnson, Nielsen, among others), I know they are all curious and conscientious individuals with visions for where we're going.

-The future of cognition looks incredibly exciting and the status quo has never seemed more malleable than now.

-Godspeed.
+Because it looks to me like we won't just be able to solve problems with technology but that we'll actually be able to change how our consciousness and experience works in the first place!

+Good luck out there, fellow cybermorph.

 ## Reading list
-With this introduction, I don't want to leave you without anything to lead you down the rabbit hole.
+With this introduction, I don't want to leave you without anything to lead you further down this rabbit hole.
 The non-fiction:
-- [ReadingWhatWeCan](https://readingwhatwecan.com/): This is a reading list I made for people to understand where AI is going.
-The first text by Vernor Vinge is especially good and succinct.
 - [Tools for Thought](https://numinous.productions/ttft/): This is an exploration of how we might develop tools for thought from Andy Matuschak and Michael Nielsen.
 You will find Andy on the internet and Michael in various podcasts talking about this concept as well.
 - [The Extended Mind](https://academic.oup.com/analysis/article-abstract/58/1/7/153111?redirectedFrom=fulltext&login=false): Foundational reading.
 Important to understand the philosophical underpinnings, as defined by Andy Clark and David Chalmers.
 - [The Brain from Inside Out](https://academic.oup.com/book/35081): A great book by the amazing neuroscientist György Buzsáki.
 Should be accessible to most tech-savvy or academically minded individuals but gives you the foundation to understand how we rewire our brains along with some of the history of brain sciences.
 - [Hacker's Manifesto](https://phrack.org/issues/7/3.html): Written by a cringe-y teen in the 80s after his arrest for hacking the school network, this became a cult classic for what hackers were really about.
+- Optionally, if you're interested in reading more about how AI might change our experience, check out [ReadingWhatWeCan](https://readingwhatwecan.com/), a reading list I made.
+The first text by Vernor Vinge is especially good and succinct.

 And the fiction:
 - [Neuromancer](https://www.goodreads.com/book/show/6088007-neuromancer): Probably one of the better depictions of what a cyberspace-enabled existence in a dystopian future looks like, this book combines untasteful culture with imaginings of what our interaction with cyberspace might be like.

 There's plenty more where these come from but I'll leave it at that.
-A lot of cybermorphic cultural heritage also extends from gender theory (abolishing static identities), accelerationism (the Nick Land type) and the early internet writings about what a decentralized web could really *be* for human identity.
+A lot of cybermorph cultural heritage also extends from gender theory (abolishing static identities), accelerationism (the Nick Land type) and the early internet writings about what a decentralized web could really *be* for human identity.

 > Like swarms of avatars subsisting on a star
 > Desiccant souls in searing light exposed